aniketmdinde/convention-based-express-app-route-loader/Readme.md

 This project helped me to learn core library features of `Node.js`.

 The following are my learnings:
-- fs module
+- readdir() function
-- how a template engine works
-- piping feature of template engine
-- Modularized and production ready code
+- how to dynamically import files in js and access defaults
+- proper logging along with error handling